 Chamomile is thought of as a mild sleep inducer or tranquilizer.
 Its calming effects may be attributed to an antioxidant called apigenin, which binds to benzodiazepine receptors in the brain and may assist in reducing anxiety and initiating sleep.
 (Read more about chamomile as a sleep inducer on HealthLine.)

-Chamomile Tea Latte
+Chamomile Tea Latte Recipe Ingredients and Substitutions

-How to Make a Chamomile Tea Latte
+How to Make a Chamomile Latte

 Making a chamomile tea latte is as easy as making a cup of tea.

 Simply heat the liquid and steep the chamomile, and add any spices or sweetener you like.
+Strain it if you used looseleaf tea or whole spices, and you’re ready to enjoy!

-More Delicious Hot Beverages to Try:
+More Cozy Hot Drinks to Make

 Did you make this recipe?
-Please rate it and leave a comment below because I love hearing from you!
+Please rate it and leave a comment below.
 You can also tag @anediblemosaic on social media.
-To stay up-to-date FOLLOW ME on Instagram, Twitter, and Facebook.
-Xoxo, Faith

 Spiced Chamomile Tea Latte Recipe